alicerey/parquetscan-benchmark/README.md

 The repository is structured as follows:
 - In the `generator` folder we store the scripts to generate parquet files from the different parquet writers.
 - In the `job` and `tpch` folders we store the scripts to run the benchmarks on each database with the respective scripts.
-For the DuckDB and HyPer benchmarks we use the same SQL-files.
-Since Spark needs an intermediate step of loading the parquet files into data frames, we hard-coded the queries into these scripts.

 #### Requirements: